triplee12/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - find -> search for a particular file
 - ls -t | head
 - sort -> sort file in alphabetical order
+- grep -> search for words in file